top of page

 1. Preparation:

 Before your boudoir shoot, it's important to take the time to prepare and think about what you want to achieve.
-Take a few moments to reflect on your goals for the shoot and what you hope to get out of it.
-This can help you feel more confident and focused during the shoot, and ensure that you get the results you want.
+Reflect on your goals for the shoot and what you hope to get out of it.
+This can help you feel more confident and focused during the shoot, ensuring you get the results you want.
 Consider what outfits you want to wear, what poses you want to try, and what type of final product you're hoping for.
-It's also helpful to think about the mood or vibe you want to convey in your images.
-Preparation is the key to making the most of your boudoir shoot, so take the time to do it right.

 2. Outfits:

 Choosing the right outfits for your boudoir shoot can make all the difference.
 While it's important to feel comfy and confident in what you're wearing, it's also important to consider the style and mood you want to convey.
 Think about what colors, fabrics, and styles flatter your body type and highlight your favorite features.
 You can opt for lingerie, dresses, a robe, or even an outfit that you feel confident and sexy in.
-It's also a good idea to bring a few different options so that you have variety in your images.
-Don't be afraid to get creative and have fun with your outfits.
-Just remember to choose pieces that you feel comfortable and confident in.

 3. Lingerie:

-When it comes to lingerie for your boudoir shoot, the options are endless.
-You can opt for something simple and classic, or something more elaborate and playful.
-The key is to choose lingerie that makes you feel comfortable and confident.
-Consider what fabrics, colors, and styles flatter your body type and highlight your favorite features.
 Don't be afraid to experiment and try something new, but remember to choose pieces that you feel good in.
 If you're not sure where to start, consider consulting with a professional stylist who can help you find the perfect lingerie for your shoot.
 Just remember, the most important thing is to choose lingerie that you feel confident and comfortable in, as this will shine through in your images.

 a blonde woman in a boudoir session